CRM vs ERP: What’s the difference and which do you need?

 • Human resources

-• Procurement and logistics
+• Procurement, supply chain, and logistics

 CRM vs ERP Compared